qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/loadlayer.rst

 Here is a description of the parameters that the WCS URI can contain:

 WCS URI is composed of **key=value** pairs separated by ``&``.
-It is the same format like query string in URL, encoded the same way. ``QgsDataSourceUri`` should be used to construct the URI to ensure that special characters are encoded properly.
+It is the same format like query string in URL, encoded the same way. :class:`QgsDataSourceUri <qgis.core.QgsDataSourceUri>` should be used to construct the URI to ensure that special characters are encoded properly.